 About this Drug

 Tisagenlecleucel is used to treat cancer.
 It is made using your own T-cells, a type of white blood cell.
 Your T-cells will be collected via leukopheresis, a procedure that circulates your blood through a machine and removes some of your T-cells.
-Your collected T-cells are then genetically modified and grown.
-Tisagenlecleucel contains your modified T-cells and is given to you through the vain (IV).
+Your collected T-cells are then genetically modified to recognize your cancer cells and then grown.
+Tisagenlecleucel contains your modified T-cells and is given to you through the vein (IV)